 I will be introducing ITMO students to the trans-disciplinary field of Biosemiotics–which investigates the fundamentals of learning and creativity through sign-use at all levels of biology, from protists to poets.
 As we run headlong into the age of AI, we will think about how and why organisms and computers process information both similarly and differently.

 Established in 1946 under legislation introduced by the late U.S. Senator J. William Fulbright of Arkansas, the Fulbright Program is the U.S. government’s flagship international educational exchange program and is designed to build lasting connections between the people of the United States and the people of other countries.
 The Fulbright Program is funded through an annual appropriation made by the U.S. Congress to the U.S. Department of State.
 Participating governments and host institutions, corporations, and foundations around the world also provide direct and indirect support to the Program, which operates in over 160 countries worldwide.

 Victoria Alexander, philosopher of science and novelist, earned a PhD in English Literature at the Grad Center, CUNY and did her dissertation work in the complexity sciences at the Santa Fe Institute.
-Former Public Scholar with the NY Council for the Humanities and director of public programs at Dactyl Foundation in New York city, Alexander promotes interaction between the sciences and the arts.
+Rockefeller Bellagio Center alum, former Public Scholar with the NY Council for the Humanities and director of public programs at Dactyl Foundation in New York city, Alexander promotes interaction between the sciences and the arts.